Revolver Rita: Theatrical

-Revolver Rita is scheduled to release in theatres on 28 November 2025.
+Revolver Rita was released in theatres on 28 November 2025.
 Earlier it was reported to have a theatrical release in 2024 and then was scheduled for 27 August 2025, but was postponed.

 Home media

 On 16 January 2023, Netflix announced that they have acquired the digital streaming rights of Revolver Rita along with a list of 14 other films.
+It began streaming on Netflix from 26 December 2025.